Rich2code/Rich2code/README.md

 ### Goals
 I’m currently working on adding advanced animations to my projects and exploring new areas of development like AI and machine learning.
 My goal is to continue growing as a developer and to keep challenging myself with exciting projects.

-### Fun Facts
-- 💡 I started coding at a young age and am always eager to learn something new.
-- 🏀 I’m a huge basketball fan and am even working on a basketball rules website!

 ### Let’s Connect!
 Feel free to reach out or check out my work—there’s always something new I’m working on!